fieldtrip/website/development/datastructure.md

 # Data structures used by FieldTrip

-High level FieldTrip functions expect input data as a MATLAB structure in a specific format, and produce output data in a specific format.
+High-level FieldTrip functions expect input data as a MATLAB structure in a specific format, and produce output data in a specific format.
 These formats are documented in the following functions:

 - [ft_datatype_comp](/reference/ft_datatype_comp)
 - [ft_datatype_dip](/reference/ft_datatype_dip)